raidancampbell/raidancampbell.github.io.source/content/posts/abusing-context-part-ii.md

 ```go
 idata := [2]uintptr{p1, p2}
 ```
-This is placing two pointers in the same layout as the `iface` struct: `itab` pointer first, data pointer second
+This is placing two pointers in the same layout as the `iface` struct: `itab` pointer first, data pointer second.
+Remember that the internal struct for an interface looks like this:
 ```go
 type iface struct {
 	tab  *itab